lsylvestre/HLPP24/benchs/game-of-life/v2/README.md

 ## Game of Life, v2

-*The world is represented by an immutable vector of booleans (i.e., a large immediate value).*
+*The world is represented by an immutable vector of booleans.*

 ### Measure execution time